-Youth can be referred to the Diversion Program through court order, police, parents, schools or self referred.
+Youth can be referred to the Program through court order, police, parents, schools or self referred.
 When referred as a first time juvenile offender the ultimate outcome for successful participation in the program is that they will have no criminal record if they complete contractual obligations.

 The Program offers two valuable alternatives to the traditional criminal justice system: 1) Teen Court

-The Accountability Board process involves an intake appointment with offending youth and their parents/guardians.
-This is followed by an AB meeting in which the youth meets with adult volunteers and is assigned a contract of items that may include community service, apology letters, research assignments, educational classes, etc and are appropriate consequences to the offense that was committed.
+The Community Accountability Board process involves an intake appointment with offending youth and their parents/guardians.
+This is followed by a CAB meeting in which the youth meets with adult volunteers and is assigned a contract of items that may include community service, apology letters, research assignments, educational classes, etc and are appropriate consequences to the offense that was committed.
 If the youth completes all contract items within the timeline given, they have successfully completed the diversion process and will not have a juvenile criminal record.